chevere/docs/components/Action.md

 # Action

-The Action component is in charge of providing a context for executing any given instruction.
+The [Action](../reference/Chevere/Components/Action/Action.md) component is in charge of providing a context for executing any given instruction.

-[ActionInterface](../reference/Chevere/Interfaces/Action/ActionInterface.md) describes the interface for the component in charge of defining an Action.

 ## Defining an Action

-Action is the basic building block for incoming actions to the application and there's a base [Action](https://github.com/chevere/chevere/blob/master/src/Chevere/Components/Action/Action.php) available to extend.
+Action is the basic building block for incoming actions to the application.
 Code below defines class `SomeAction` by extending `Action`.

 ```php
 use Chevere\Components\Action\Action;